 During the Cold War, the countries of the Soviet block were severely criticised for their disregard of civil and political rights.
 These countries responded by criticising the western democracies, in turn, for ignoring key social and economic rights, which we shall look at next.
 There was at least an element of truth in both criticisms.
 It also illustrates how human rights are prone to political abuse

-The shocking reality... is that states and the international community as a whole continue to tolerate all too often breaches of economic, social and cultural rights which, if they occurred in relation to civil and political rights, would provoke expressions of horror and outrage and would lead to concerted calls for immediate remedial action."
+"States and the international community as a whole continue to tolerate all too often breaches of economic, social and cultural rights which, if they occurred in relation to civil and political rights, would provoke expressions of horror and outrage and would lead to concerted calls for immediate remedial action."

 Statement to the Vienna Conference by the UN Committee on Economic, Social and Cultural Rights, 1993

 These rights concern how people live and work together and the basic necessities of life.
 They are based on the ideas of equality and guaranteed access to essential social and economic goods, services, and opportunities.
 They became increasingly a subject of international recognition with the effects of early industrialisation and the rise of a working class.
 These led to new demands and new ideas about the meaning of a life of dignity.
 People realised that human dignity required more than the minimal lack of interference from the state as proposed by the civil and political rights.
 Social, economic and cultural rights are outlined in the International Covenant on Economic, Social and Cultural Rights (ICESCR) and also in the European Social Charter of the Council of Europe.